yandex-cloud/docs/en/_api-ref/datalens/function-ref/GEOCODE.md

 {% note warning %}

+- The geocoding quota is no more than 25 000 unique entries per day.
+Records in excess of the quota will be processed the next day.
-Function is available only with the Standard billing plan.
+- Function is available only with the Standard billing plan.

 {% endnote %}